MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 ### Bot Brain
-Hubot has a *brain* which is simply a place to store data you want to persist after Hubot reboots.
+Hubot has a *brain*, which is simply a place to store persist data.
 For example, you could write a script to have Hubot store URL's for certain services, which you could append to via chat commands.
 You want these URL's to persist after Hubot reboots, so it needs to save them to its brain.

 There are many brain adapters for Hubot, for example MySQL, Redis and Azure Blob Storage.
 For this blog we install a file brain - which will just store the brain as a *.json* file on the disk.

 ## Requirements
 You will need to a have a few things ready to get a Hubot setup with Slack:

 1. A Windows Machine with PowerShell 4.0+.
 For this tutorial I will be using a Windows 2012 R2 Standard machine with GUI.
-Once you get comfortable with Hubot you may decide to switch to using Server Core which is a great choose for running Hubot
+Once you get comfortable with Hubot you may decide to switch to using Server Core, which is a great choose for running Hubot
 1. Administrative access in your Slack group to create a Hubot integration

 ## Create a Slack Integration for Hubot